UniTime/unitime-doc/people-lookup.md

 **Filter**

-Enter (a beginning of) the first or the last name of a person in the Name text field to look him/her up.
+Enter (a beginning of) the first or the last name of a person in the Name text field to look them up.

 **Table**